 Over the years, many wells and test holes around homes and farms throughout our watershed have been abandoned without being properly sealed and decommissioned.
 These abandoned wells act as a direct conduit that can allow surface water to directly enter an aquifer, contaminating the groundwater and potentially contaminating nearby wells.
 Decommissioning abandoned wells will prevent contaminants from entering the aquifer as well as reduce safety risks associated with open wells.
-Decommissioning abandoned through the Canadian Agricultural Partnership's Farm and Ranch Water Infrastructure Program.
+Decommissioning abandoned wells is up to 90% funded through the Canadian Agricultural Partnership's Farm and Ranch Water Infrastructure Program.